 - Select About This Mac, and tap on the Storage tab.

 - Then you will see a bar chart with different colors.
-Move the cursor to the color to determine what type of files are occupying how much space on your Mac hard drive.
+Move the cursor to the color to determine what type of files are occupying how much space on your Mac's hard drive.

-If you find data on the Other category a big consumer of your storage, you can clean up the Other storage to optimize Mac space.
+If you find that the Other category is a big consumer of your storage, you can clean up the Other storage to optimize Mac space.

 - Click Manage.
-Then you can go through the recommendations such as storing files in iCloud, automatically removing movies and TV shows you've already watched, and emptying Trash over 30 days.
+Then you can go through the recommendations, such as storing files in iCloud, automatically removing movies and TV shows you've already watched, and emptying Trash over 30 days old.

 - Click on Review Files to browse large files.